riccardoperra/ngx-reactive-loading/README.md

 }
 ```

-Providing the interceptor will automatically rovide the loading registry which will take care of your http calls.
+Providing the interceptor will automatically provide the loading registry which will take care of your http calls.
 The
 http loading registry will be available through the `HTTP_LOADING_REGISTRY` token.

-To make the interceptor work you must pass a context to each http call that should be tracked by the itnerceptor.
+To make the interceptor work you must pass a context to each http call that should be tracked by the interceptor.

 The interceptor will automatically create and remove the dynamic keys of the registry, allowing you to listen to all
 state changes.